Agents

 Note

-If you define multiple sandbox environments you are required to name one of them “default” so that Inspect knows which environment to copy samples files to and resolve for calls to sandbox() without an argument.
+If you define multiple sandbox environments you are required to name one of them “default” so that Inspect knows which environment to resolve for calls to sandbox() without an argument.
+Alternatively, you can add the x-default key to a service not named “default” to designate it as the default sandbox.

 Infrastructure